Honda Fit: China

 The Chinese-market Fit is produced and sold by GAC Honda, and launched on 10 June 2020.
 It is available with two sub-models which are Sport and Crosstar.
 The Fit Sport featured sportier-looking front and rear bumpers compared to the Japanese or European model.
 Its twin model for the Chinese market is produced and sold by Dongfeng Honda under the name Honda Life.
 Both are fitted with a more pronounced rear bumpers compared to the Japanese-produced model, increasing its length to 4110 mm.

 The minor differences between the two are the front bumper designs and rear taillight tint colour (the Life has a clear smoked tint).

 Both the Chinese-market Fit and Life is powered by a 1.5-litre i-VTEC engine to a CVT transmission.
 There is no hybrid option offered in China.

+The facelift Fit launched on 16 January 2026.
+Sales limited to 3,000 units.